Sydney University Liberal Club: Controversies

-In 2016 the club had a split in membership over a contentious upcoming SULC election between the President and Secretary.
+In 2016, the club had a split in membership over a contentious upcoming SULC election between the President and Secretary.
 Amid concerns about vote-stacking, non-students registering to vote, and other issues, the University of Sydney dissolved the entire membership and required all members to re-apply in person.

 On 23 September 2012, SULC hosted its annual President's Dinner with a keynote address by Sydney radio presenter Alan Jones.
-In his address Mr Jones was cited as saying, "The old man recently died a few weeks ago of shame.
+In his address Jones was cited as saying, "The old man recently died a few weeks ago of shame.
 To think that he had a daughter who told lies every time she stood for parliament" in reference to Prime Minister, Julia Gillard's recently deceased father.
 At the same event the Club auctioned off a jacket made of chaff bags, a reference to his previous comments on radio that Lord Mayor of Sydney, Clover Moore, Julia Gillard and Bob Brown should be "put into a chaff bag, thrown out to sea and made to swim back".
 These comments drew strong criticism from mass and social media commentators.
 Both the Liberal Club and Alan Jones issued an apology in relation to the matter.

+On 30 October 2024, at an SRC meeting, members of the club ripped up the 2018 Red Zone Report which detailed an epidemic of sexual violence and hazing across Australian residential colleges, including "a culture of excessive drinking, disturbing rituals, and sexual harassment and assault" at the University of Sydney's St Paul's college.
+The meeting came days after several students were expelled and suspended for a sexually degrading hazing incident at St Paul's college.